Habito Review: The best online mortgage broker for you?

 An online mortgage broker aims to modernise the advice process for getting a loan for a home.
 Rather than having to make an appointment to visit a bank or broker, everything is managed online, with decisions made faster and at a lower cost.

 Habito offers a full range of mortgage broking services, providing online advice for first-time buyers, those remortgaging or buy-to-let landlords.
+In July 2019, Habito was granted permission by the regulator to become a mortgage lender and now offers its own range of buy-to-let mortgages with the aim of bringing a range of residential mortgages in the coming months.
 It promises to cut through industry jargon and offer round-the-clock advice to help users apply for a home loan from anywhere in the world.
 More than 120,000 people have used the service and it has attracted almost £30m of investment from an impressive list of backers including Ribbit Capital, Mosaic Ventures, TransferWise chief executive Taavet Hinrikus and Funding Circle founder Samir Desai.

 How does Habito work?